digitallyinduced/ihp/Guide/routing.markdown

 ## Routing Basics

-In your project routes are defined in the `Web/Routes.hs`.
+In your project, routes are defined in the `Web/Routes.hs`.
 In addition to defining that route, it also has to be added in `Web/FrontController.hs` to be picked up by the routing system.

 The simplest way to define a route is by using `AutoRoute`, which automatically maps each controller action to an URL.
 For a `PostsController`, the definition in `Web/Routes.hs` will look like this: